Car insurance legal expenses cover is available as a feature or add-on for many insurance policies — but how can it cover you in the event of a claim?

 Including legal cover in your insurance policy

-With uSwitch, you can filter insurance quotes based on whether they include legal expenses cover, so you only see the policies suited to your needs.
+You can filter insurance quotes based on whether they include legal expenses cover when you search, so you only see the policies suited to your needs.

 Get started now by entering your registration or searching for your car details below: